 While you may not have the same arsenal of resources developed for multiple personas, start with one and build from there.
 Not sure what type of content or channels to tackle first?
 Ask yourself these questions:

 - What type of content do they like to consume?

 - Who do they look to for answers to their problems?

 Between writing blogs, helpful guides, or training courses, you want to tailor your content to address the unique challenges for your niche.
-For more details on how to optimize your blog content, check out this guide on how to use topic clusters to drive more traffic in 2019.
+For more details on how to optimize your blog content, check out this guide on how to use topic clusters to drive more traffic.

 2. Social proof

 If you’re not using social proof in your marketing, you’re missing out on a lot of opportunities to engage and convert your audience.